Nkechi-Christabel/Music-Player/README.md

 # Mini Music Player
-This is a music app where you can listen and download a few songs.
-It has play, pause, mute, unmute, and audio current time features.
+This mini music app lets you listen to and download a few of my favourite songs.
+It has play, pauses, mute, unmute, and audio current time features.